theLadEli/my-full-stack-journey/Python/ReadMe.md

 ```py
 myString[:13]
 ```
-To reverse the string, and get from the last character until `v`, I'd do this:
+To reverse the string I'd do this:
 ```py
 myString[::-5]
 ```